flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** none

-**Description:** Used internally to verify user's PIN.
+**Description:** Used internally to verify user's PIN and\or file consistency.
 Should not be changed manually.

 **Important note:** changing or loosing this value will lead to incorrect PIN verification and it will not be possible to signin into app